Help us take action today!

 - If possible, when visiting D.C., try to make an appointment.

-- If your legislator has not signed on, find out why and try to further educate him or her on the issue.
+- If your legislator does not support a refundable adoption tax credit, find out why and try to further educate him or her on the issue.